Yatish0833/Collecting-storing-and-retrieving-data/chapter 1.md

   * A/B Testing
   * Visualization
   * Machine Learning
-  *Time Series Analysis
+  * Time Series Analysis
 * Collection -
   * Data is not free.
   * Data is in format not conducive to analysis.
   * Data contains missing values or bad entries.
   * Data is not downloadable.
 * Storage - Storage of such enormous data is a challenge in itself.
 There is a need for the system to be able to deal with terabytes/petabytes of data on a daily basis.
 * Curation - Curation of data deals with addressing the quality of data.
-Data has a real value only if it is accurate and timely and thus can help in the decision making process.
+Data has a real value only if it is accurate and timely and thus can help in the decision making process.Poor information quality can be costly:
+  * One study estimates that on average bad information costs businesses up to 10% of revenue
+  * Another study pegs the loss at over $600 billion annually in the U.S. alone
 * Search and retrieval - Timely retrival of meaningful data from the entire data set is one of the most important challenge.
 * Sharing / Transfer - Sharing/Transferring data is another concern as there is no platform easily available which allows transfer of such huge data, Organizations tend to invest a lot of money to design special architectures and infrastructures to facilitate data sharing/transfer.
 * Visualization - Visualization helps in extracting the meaningful information by processing the data and representing it in a way which can be easily deduced.